 1. In the United States, a contractor offering an internet-connected device shall provide written third-party certification that the device complies with the security requirements of the industry certification method of the third party.
 To create a baseline, the Director of the Office of Management and Budget, in close coordination with the National Institute of Standards and Technology and relevant industry entities, defines conditions to mitigate cybersecurity risks.
 The Director may consider setting-up conditions including the following:

-network segmentation or micro-segmentation;
+a. network segmentation or micro-segmentation;

-the adoption of system level security controls, including operating system containers and micro services;
+b. the adoption of system level security controls, including operating system containers and micro services;

-multi-factor authentication; and
+c. multi-factor authentication; and

-intelligent network solutions and edge systems, such as gateways, that can isolate, disable, or remediate connected devices.
+d. intelligent network solutions and edge systems, such as gateways, that can isolate, disable, or remediate connected devices.

 In addition, it must be possible to update or to replace internet-connected device software or firmware components.
 Any future security vulnerability or defect in any part of the software or firmware shall be patched in a properly authenticated and secure manner in order to fix or remove the vulnerability or defect in the software or firmware component (timely repair).